SWATGenXSWATGenX

 • Do limits ever change?

 Yes — entitlements follow live app configuration.
-This page is updated when backend limits change; the in-app modal text is the other place we mirror enforceable rules.
+This page is updated when limits change; the in-app "Your access" view is always the authoritative source for your account.

 Learn more